aiven/devportal/docs/products/opensearch/howto/opensearch-log-integration.rst

 .. warning::

-    The logs are sent once per day from the selected service to your OpenSearch cluster.
+    The service's logs are sent from the selected service to your OpenSearch cluster.
 When the ``index retention limit`` is reached, those indexes are deleted from the OpenSearch cluster.

 Change logs integration configuration